 Type 1 obligations cover obligations that, if contravened, would result in a threat to the health and safety of a person, major damage to property or significant loss or disruption to customers.
 Licensees are required to immediately report a contravention of a Type 1 obligation to the Authority.
 The licensee is then required to provide a written report to the Authority within five business days of the initial notification, detailing:

-- the licence obligation that has been contravened; - · the nature and extent of the contravention;
+- the licence obligation that has been contravened; - the nature and extent of the contravention: - the impact of the contravention including the number of customers and other licensees affected;